e271828e/Flight.jl/docs/notes/design/framework_spec.md

 written against.
-Each kind carries its own structured payload: endpoint paths, [face](#g-face) names, expected/observed types, a severity, and the *list-in-hand* a [did-you-mean](#g-did-you-mean) needs (the offending name plus the list it should have come from).
+Each kind carries its own structured payload: endpoint paths, [face](#g-face) names, expected/observed types, a severity, and the *list-in-hand* a [did-you-mean](#g-did-you-mean) needs (the offending name plus the list it should have matched).

 Checking passes return diagnostics; the [stratum](#g-stratum) barrier (a stratum is one of the build's three phases: structure, schedule, activation) throws a